copygirl/cepfc/README.md

 ![](docs/screenshot.png)

 If you're interested in which mods we're using (minus dependencies), see [MODLIST.md](MODLIST.md).
-For a detailed list of configuration changes we made, see [CONFIGURATION.md](CONFIGURATION.md).
+For a detailed list of configuration and datapack changes we made, see [CHANGES.md](CHANGES.md).

 ## Download and Installation